 Melissa hopes that her work will take people beyond just learning about sharks and marine ecosystems.
 She wants them to ask what she considers the most important question: How can I help?

 Conservation goes beyond just believing that creatures are beautiful; it means finding a way to make a difference.

-Know a child who would be inspired by Melissa’s story?
+Know a child who would be inspired to learn marine biology for kids by Melissa’s story?
 Subscribe to Smore magazine and inspire a young girl or boy to dream big.